-The Company's Board of Directors is responsible for the oversight of the business and sets its strategy and risk appetite.
-The Board comprises the CEO, 3 Independent non-Executive Directors and 2 non-Executive Directors, having obtained a derogation from the CBI exempting it from the requirement that the majority of its directors be independent non-executive directors.
+Thus, at year-end, the Board comprises the CEO, 4 Independent non-Executive Directors and 2 non-Executive Directors.

+ECCU previously obtained a derogation from the CBI exempting it from the requirement that the majority of its directors be independent non-executive directors.